Murder of Rie Isogai: Murder

 Inside Kawagishi's van, the three men searched for a woman walking alone beginning around 7:00 p.m. until they saw Rie Isogai walking home on a dark street in the Jiyūgaoka neighborhood of Chikusa, Nagoya around 10:00 p.m.
-Hori got out of the van and approached her, pretending to be asking for directions, and forced her into the van.
-Kanda and Hori put handcuffs on Isogai, threatened her with knives, and demanded her money and ATM cards while Kawagishi drove his van to a lonely parking lot in Aisai, a suburban city of Nagoya.
-At the parking lot, Hori pulled a knife on Isogai and extracted her PIN for ATM cards.
+He got out of the van and approached her, pretending to be asking for directions, and forced her into the van.
+They put handcuffs on her, threatened her with knives, and demanded her money and ATM cards while He drove his van to a lonely parking lot in Aisai, a suburban city of Nagoya.
+At the parking lot, He pulled a knife on Isogai and extracted her PIN for ATM cards.

-Just after midnight, Kawagishi tried to rape Isogai, though he failed in his attempt because Kanda and Hori stopped him.
+Just after midnight, Kawagishi tried to rape her, though he failed in his attempt because Kanda and Hori stopped him.
 His sudden attempt to rape her frightened Isogai so much that she tried to get out of the van, which made the three decide to kill her immediately.
-Despite her desperate pleas for her life, at about 1:00 a.m., Kanda wrapped packing tape around her head to smother her and, seeing her still alive, bludgeoned her head with a hammer approximately thirty times, while Hori and Kawagishi choked her with a rope.
+Despite her desperate pleas for her life, at about 1:00 a.m., He wrapped packing tape around her head to smother her and, seeing her still alive, bludgeoned her head with a hammer approximately thirty times, while Hori and Kawagishi choked her with a rope.

-After killing her, the three men dumped the victim's body in a forest in Mizunami, Gifu Prefecture at around 4:00 a.m., and tried to withdraw money from her bank account at an ATM in a convenience store, only to find that she had told them the wrong PIN.
+After killing her, the three men dumped the victim's body in a forest in Mizunami, Gifu Prefecture at around 4:00 a.m., and tried to withdraw money from her bank account at an ATM in a Market, only to find that she had told them the wrong PIN.
 Disappointed after failing to withdraw money, they shared 62,000 yen which they had found in the victim's handbag, and parted, promising that they would rob and kill women at random near Nagoya Station in the evening that day.